-- 2.7.1.2.
-Rule 2: Unknown Capabilities, Unknown Version of S/MIME - If the following two conditions are met: - the sending agent has no knowledge of the encryption capabilities of the recipient, - and the sending agent has no knowledge of the version of S/MIME of the recipient, then the sending agent SHOULD use tripleDES because it is a stronger algorithm and is required by S/MIME v3.
-If the sending agent chooses not to use tripleDES in this step, it SHOULD use RC2/40.
+2.7.1.2.
+Rule 2: Unknown Capabilities, Unknown Version of S/MIME

+If the following two conditions are met:

+- the sending agent has no knowledge of the encryption capabilities of the recipient, and - the sending agent has no knowledge of the version of S/MIME of the recipient,

+Ramsdell & Turner Standards Track [Page 17] then the sending agent SHOULD use AES-128 because it is a stronger algorithm and is required by S/MIME v3.2.
+If the sending agent chooses not to use AES-128 in this step, it SHOULD use tripleDES.